dgroomes/github-pages-dynamic-viewer/wish-list.md

    * DONE Remove babel
      * DONE Step one of removing babel is to remove our JSX source code.
 See [React without JSX](https://reactjs.org/docs/react-without-jsx.html)
    * IN PROGRESS Remove React
+     * Update: This is really tough.
+I've created a lot of hand-written replacement framework code and am successfully rendering a lot of the page, but React's lifecycle is something I can't predict.
+For example, the `ConifgurationListing` component renders its `h3` element 5 times even though the `ConfigurationListing` component is hydrated with static data that never changes throughout the life of the page (it is the values hardcoded in the `config.js` file).
+So why render 5 times?
+I'm sure there is a reasonable explanation for this.
+But I have an understanding chasm between what I know and what React is actually doing.
+My framework assumes that the React lifecycle is something that can be predicted because, for example, it executes a "tethering process" after React is "done" rendering items to the DOM, but as it turns out this "done" concept is rather fluid.
+I'd like to revisit this, but I have to pause for now.
    * Remove Marked.js.
 Instead, we can use GitHub's API to render the markdown
 * Fix up the hash management stuff.
 This is a bit open-ended.
 How to make hashes work?
 I want to be able to click the name of a doc from the lefthand nav and have the browser navigate to that fragment.
 This is just a browser feature.
 No